 - For email scams sent to an Xtra Mail email address, send a screenshot of the email to email@example.com

-- You can also report the scam to Netsafe https://www.netsafe.org.nz/report/
+- You can also report the scam to Netsafe.
+Report scam to Netsafe

-- If you receive an email from Spark but you don't have an Xtra Mail account, please contact your email provider.
+- If you receive an email from Spark but don't have an Xtra Mail account please contact your email provider

 If you’re not sure if it’s a scam:

-- If you’re still unsure, call the company back to verify the call.
+- If you’re still unsure, call the company directly to verify the call:

-- If you think you have shared a password, make sure you change it for that account, and any other accounts if you use the same password in more than one place, such as your computer, email, or social media accounts.
+- If you think you've shared a password, make sure you change it for that account.
+Also change your password for other accounts if you use the same password in more than one place.
+For example, your computer, email, or social media accounts.

-- If you've given bank account or credit card details, contact your bank straight away.
+- If you've given bank account or credit card details, contact your bank straight away and let them know

-- Once you have done the above report the scam to your telecommunications provider.
-For Spark, email email@example.com and at Netsafe
+- Once you've done the above, report the scam to your phone or internet provider: